For more Information on the topic take a look at the

 First, it is quite problematic that almost all European public procurement systems fail to provide any information on contract implementation.
 Regulatory frameworks as well as publication systems are set up as if public procurement stopped at contract award.
 Naturally, contract implementation information is recorded in other administrative systems and a different set of rules apply, such as public financial management rules; however, using such disconnected systems makes the monitoring and adequate understanding of public procurement performance and corruption risks very hard.
 Only eight out of 35 jurisdictions actually publish contract performance information as part of their public procurement systems, with Hungary stopping this practice in 2011 (Figure 3).
 Cingolani, L., Fazekas, M., Kukutschka, R. and Tóth, B. (2016).
 Towards a comprehensive mapping of information on public procurement tendering and its actors across Europe.

 Third, even after ensuring that publication requirements span through the full tender cycle and information modifications are appropriately dealt with, a crucial question hinges in the air: which data fields are currently reported, and which ones should be reported?
-Currently, there is a wide array of country practices across Europe, with some countries (such as the UK) reporting only a handful of variables in their national public procurement systems, while many others (such as Poland) use an extensive data template, going even further than the EU-wide TED templates.
+Currently, there is a wide array of country practices across Europe Cingolani, L., Fazekas, M., Kukutschka, R. and Tóth, B. (2016).
+Towards a comprehensive mapping of information on public procurement tendering and its actors across Europe. , with some countries (such as the UK) reporting only a handful of variables in their national public procurement systems, while many others (such as Poland) use an extensive data template, going even further than the EU-wide TED templates.
 Important gaps nevertheless persist across countries.
-For example, only five countries (Bulgaria, Georgia, Hungary until 2012, Malta, and Sweden). report information on losing bidders and their bids.
+For example, only five countries report information on losing bidders and their bids.
+These countries are Bulgaria, Georgia, Hungary (until 2012), Malta, and Sweden.
 Bidder information is essential for understanding market dynamics and open access, as well as for developing indicators of collusion in public procurement.
 Another crucial variable which is typically missing in most European data systems is organisational identifiers, which allow for assessing organisational performance by reliably and uniquely identifying buyers and bidder (Figure 4.).

 Governments should increase the depth of public procurement data publication in order to allow for the comprehensive monitoring of public procurement processes underpinning good government, efficient competition, and government accountability.
 In particular, we recommend that governments: